sorribas/bfc/README.md

 ## Why?

-I did it to test my [libtcc go bindings](https://github.com/sorribas/tcc)
+Just for fun!
+Also to test my [libtcc go bindings](https://github.com/sorribas/tcc) and build a proof of concept for them.